-Tuition fees for new, Home and EU undergraduate students in the 2018/19 academic year will be £9,250* per year.
-Fees for foundation years, international students and postgraduate programmes and part-time programmes vary so please check under the fees section for your chosen course on our Course Finder
+Tuition fees for new, home and EU undergraduate students in the 2020/21 academic year will be £9,250 per year.
+Fees for foundation years, international students, postgraduate programmes and part-time programmes vary, so please check under the fees section for your chosen course on our Course Finder.

-Before you are able to register for each year of your course, you will need to either have confirmation of your tuition fee loan from the Student Loans Company; confirmation of sponsorship or set up a payment plan if you are self-funding your tuition costs.
+Before you are able to register for each year of your course, you will need to either have confirmation of your tuition fee loan from the Student Loans Company, confirmation of sponsorship, pay in full or set up a payment plan if you are self-funding your tuition costs.

-There are various ways you can pay for your tuition fees, please see below for further information.
+There are many ways you can pay for your tuition fees, please see below for further information.

 If you are a Home/EU student you can apply for a loan from the Student Loans Company to cover the costs of your tuition fees (subject to meeting eligability criteria).